 Cori Clark Nelson is an actress and writer getting it done from her Los Feliz carriage house.
 After stints in Atlanta, Chicago and NYC, she has proudly called LA home for seven years.
 Give her an LA hour (like a New York minute but, seriously, what’s the rush, it’s gorgeous out) and she will have you agreeing that LA is the most accessible city around.
 A perfect LA day would include coffee and a coyote sighting in Griffith Park, thrifting at the Rose Bowl, oysters and beer at The Reel Inn followed by a show at The Troubadour.

 Jaclyn Giuliano is a native of LA who got a little taste of the Midwest while living in Ann Arbor for three years.
 She has a background in fine arts and design as well as the furniture industry, where she currently works for a major manufacturer.
 Jaclyn is the writer of a personal blog called Stay in the Lines as well as the owner and creative director of the online lifestyle journal Popover.
-She enjoys finding and sharing her favorite locales around the city in addition to writing about entertaining and decorating how-to’s.
 You can often find Jaclyn biking around her neighborhood, brunching at a local spot, or at home perfecting her margarita and guacamole recipes.

 Zachary Urbina is a Pasadena native and third-generation Los Angeleno.
 His narrative nonfiction and photography have wiggled their way into print and web publications since 2006.
 Prior to that he worked in film and television production.
 Zack is also a bit of a science geek and remains a semi-regular fixture of the LA-area AeroAstro community.